miphe/mi6.theme/README.md

 Simply put your favicon file in your content/attachment folder: `content/attachments/favicon.ico`.

+### Mailer

+For the contact form to work, you need some kind of mailer.
+The one implemented is Pony, you can set it up easily if you have for instance a Goole e-mail account (gmail).

+_Google has changed their security recently, in order to let Pony use your e-mail account, you need to enable that in your Google account security settings.
+This setting is called "Allowing less secure apps to access your account".
+This is less than optimal, there is an issue here that aims to fix that._

+_I recommend you to have a dedicated, detached e-mail account to use for your Pony mailer, instead of your main mail account._

 ---

 - _Why the name "Mi6"?_ - short for miphe 6.0, the 6'th theme developed for the miphe.com domain.